chipmuenk/pyfda/docs/source/manual/input_files.rst

    Screenshot of the files tab

-Additionally, you can view paths etc. in the **About** popup window:
+Additionally, you can view the python version, paths etc. in the **About** popup window:

 .. _fig_input_files_about:

 .. figure:: ../img/manual/pyfda_input_files_about.png
-   :alt: Screenshot of the about popup
+   :alt: Screenshot of the about pyfda popup window
    :align: center
-   :width: 50%
+   :width: 60%

-   Screenshot of the "About" popup window
+   Screenshot of the "About pyfda" popup window

 Development
 -----------